AICC/CMI-5_Spec_Current/cmi5_spec.md

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a course.

 * __Experience API (xAPI)__: A runtime data communication specification for learning content (AU) to send and receive data to a Learning Record Store (LRS).
-The xAPI specification is referenced by this document is used to define the data transport and the data model.
+The xAPI specification referenced by this document is used to define the data transport and the data model.

 * __Internationalized Resource Identifier (IRI)__: A unique identifier according to RFC 3987.
 The IRI may be an IRL.
 All IRIs SHOULD be a full, absolute IRI that includes a scheme.
 Relative IRIs SHOULD NOT be used.
 IRLs SHOULD be defined within a domain controlled by the person creating the IRL.